Hungary in World War II: German occupation of Hungary

 Aware of Kállay's deceit and fearing that Hungary might conclude a separate peace, in March 1944 Hitler launched Operation Margarethe and ordered German troops to occupy Hungary.
-Horthy was confined to a castle, in essence, placed under house arrest.
+Horthy was confined to a castle, in essence, placed under temporary house arrest until the occupation could be fully implemented.
 Döme Sztójay, an avid supporter of the Nazis, became the new prime minister.
 Sztójay governed with the aid of a German military governor, Edmund Veesenmayer.
 The Hungarian populace was not happy with their nation effectively reduced to a German protectorate, but Berlin threatened to occupy Hungary with Slovak, Croat, and Romanian troops if they did not comply.
 The threat of these ancestral enemies on Hungarian soil was seen as far worse than German control.
 Hungary kept entire divisions on the Romanian border while the troops of both nations were fighting and dying together in the Russian winter.

 As the Soviets pushed westward, Sztojay's government mustered new armies.
 The Hungarian troops again suffered terrible losses, but now had a motive to protect their homeland from Soviet occupation.

+In May 1944, the Nazi administration, with the collaboration of the Hungarian gendarmerie, began transporting the Jews of Hungary's rural regions to Auschwitz-Birkenau concentration camp.
+In roughly eight weeks, the German and Hungarian authorities entrained some 437,000 Jews to the camps, where almost all of them were murdered.
+By many estimates, one in three of all Jews who died at Auschwitz was a Hungarian Jew who arrived in those eight weeks of 1944.
+On July 8, under pressure from Allied contacts and the Pope, Horthy used his remaining influence to discontinue the transports.

 In August 1944, Horthy replaced Sztójay with the anti-fascist general Géza Lakatos.
 Under the Lakatos regime, acting interior minister Béla Horváth ordered gendarmes to prevent the deportation of Hungarian citizens.
 The Germans were unhappy with the situation but could not do a great deal about it.
 Horthy's actions thus bought the Jews of Budapest a few months of time.